jfillo/spring-data-rest-webhook/README.md

 EntityListeners to trigger asynchronous to registered webhooks.
 The other leverages Hibernate EventListeners.

+### Getting Started
+Head on over to the PersonWebhookTest for an integration test that proves out the functionality of both implementations

+You can also just run this Spring Boot application and mess around with it in PostMan or whatever your favorite Rest client is.

+By default this application is configurated to run on port 5000.
+Head on over to the application.yml file to change that if you lie.

 #### JPA EntityListener approach

 I created the class WebhookEntityListener which implements